Bosch-0/Project-Muggle/README.md

 ## 🎨 Design work

--may work on designs on other open source Bitcoin projects for more rapid prototyping for core.
+- Work on designs on other open source Bitcoin projects for more rapid prototyping for core.
--Testing workflows that will feed into design system.
+- Testing workflows that will feed into design system.
--
+- A project like Bitcoin Core needs incremental, minor design additions to prevent too much overhead but avoid being too small to prevent bikeshedding.
+Bikeshedding at the beginning will likely occur while design proccesses are worked out.

 ### QML based GUI
 This is a major project that will involve a big face lift of the GUI.
 Switching to Qt QML from Qt widgets (details above) is still being discussed so work on this is on hold until that discussion unfolds. ([WIP PR](https://github.com/bitcoin/bitcoin/pull/16883)).
 It's likely I will have the design system established by the QML integration (if it happens) which I can apply to the QML designs.
 Below are some rough ideas that I will be exploring for this design: